 Report: NFL will not resume Bills-Bengals game

-Report: NFL will not resume Bills-Bengals game originally appeared on NBC Sports Bayarea
+Report: NFL will not resume Bills-Bengals game originally appeared on NBC Sports Boston

 The Buffalo Bills and Cincinnati Bengals will not finish out their Week 17 game that was postponed Monday night, The Associated Press reported on Thursday.